-A few practical notes on pea shoots: I buy them from my local farmer’s market, but they are often available at Asian food markets as well or other high-end grocery stores.
+Notes on pea shoots: I buy them from my local farmer’s market, but they are often available at Asian food markets as well or other high-end grocery stores.
 Store them in your refrigerator in an open plastic bag, wrapped in paper towels, and use them within the first couple of days.
 They are very delicate, so try to enjoy their fresh flavors as soon as possible.
 They are also excellent on salads.

 And there you have it: One of the tastiest sandwiches you’ll ever eat.
 It was certainly the best sandwich I’ve ever made in my own kitchen.

-- 1 T. chopped fresh basil leaves
+- 1 Tablespoon chopped fresh basil leaves

-- 1 T. chopped fresh parsley
+- 1 Tablespoon chopped fresh parsley

-- 1 T. sliced scallions
+- 1 Tablespoon sliced scallions

-- 1 tsp. fresh lemon juice
+- 1 teaspoon fresh lemon juice

-- Salt and freshly ground black pepper.
+- Salt and freshly ground black pepper

 - 8 slices high-quality whole-grain or multi-grain bread